Britain's FTSE set for best month in nearly a year

 Traders said the steps to put its finances in order ahead of

-a football rights auction and a deal to buy mobile network EE
+a key football rights auction and a deal to buy mobile network

-were needed, but would weigh on the stock in the short term.
+EE were needed but would weigh on the stock in the short term.

 "BT have a lot of bills coming their way, plus the next